 During the ensuing battle, Wizard was thrown out of the window by Spider-Man, After crashing onto the street below, Spider-Man brought up The Wizard to the roof to arrest him.
 Trying to get the upper hand, Wizard read into his mind and discovered that he was actually Doctor Octopus.
 Shocked that his identity was revealed, Spider-Man dropped Wizard onto the street below again.
 The Frightful Four raid continued to go downhill from there, as Carnage killed Klaw by ripping his sonic form apart and the subsequent sonic explosion ripped the symbiote from Dr. Malus and attached itself to Wizard.

 This new powerful Wizard went on a rampage, yelling for his son and mowing through Spider-Minions, and killing his former ally Dr. Malus, Wizard then went to fight Spider-Man one on one, taunting him about his true identity.

 Left with no other options, Spider-Man revealed the body of Cletus Kasady that he had obtained from the wreckage of the Frightful Four's base.
 The symbiote then ripped itself from the Wizard's body and went after Kasady and both Wizard and Carnage were thrown in jail.

-It is revealed later that being attached to the Carnage symbiote had cured Wizard of his dementia, and he had managed to start a conversation with his son over the internet.
+It is revealed later that being attached to the Carnage symbiote had cured Wizard of his dementia due to the restorative effects of the suit, and he had managed to start a conversation with his son over the internet.

 Powers and Abilities